-Every student has already embarked on their three year GCSE Maths course leading to final linear external examinations in the summer of their Year 11.
-The course covers the topics of number, algebra, geometry, data handling, kinematics and problem solving.
-There is a greater emphasis on reasoning and applying the mathematical skills that are learned in the classroom to real life problems.
-There is also a greater emphasis on proof and mathematical rigour.
-This is a new GCSE and will require candidates to learn many of the formula which they will then apply to solve a problem.
+Every student has already embarked on their three year GCSE Maths course leading to final linear external examinations in the summer of Year 11.
+The course covers the topics of Number, Algebra, Geometry, Data Handling, Ratio, Probability and Problem Solving.
+There is a great emphasis on reasoning and applying the mathematical skills that are learned in the classroom to real-life problems.
+We also focus on working with appropriate mathematical rigour.
+Candidates are required to understand how to apply their knowledge and will need to learn many of the formulae which they will then use to solve various problem.

-There are two tiers of entry: Foundation with available grades 1 to 5 and Higher with available grades 4 to 9.
-Grade 5 will be the equivalent of a present high grade C. Grades 8 and 9 will be equivalent to the present A. Grade 9 is the highest grade achievable.
-The decision on tier of entry will be delayed until later in Year 10.
+There are two tiers of entry: Foundation with grades 1 to 5 available and Higher with grades 4 to 9 available.
+Students' progress is closely monitored and final decisions on the tier of entry are made late on in year 10.

-Students are able to access the excellent 'mathswatch' website where there are short revision videos on every topic, including exam style questions and solutions.
-This is a superb resource which the school has purchased for use by our students in preparing for their final exams.
+Students are able to access the excellent 'MathsWatch' website where there are short revision videos on every topic, practice questions and worked solutions to develop students' understanding and confidence.
+Additionally, students will have access to 'Dr Frost Mathematics' which is another excellent online resource that provides additional exam-style practice and support.
+These are superb resources which the school has purchased for use by our students in preparing for their final exams.
 The students each have their own login and should they have any difficulty accessing the content then please encourage them to contact their Maths teacher for help.
-The maths department also make ample packs of example maths papers available in Year 11 for students to practise their skills.
+The Maths department also make ample packs of example Maths papers available in Year 11 for students to practise their skills.